L-Carslake/carslake-website/content/authors/lawrence/_index.md

 highlight_name: true
 ---

-I am a graduate Electronic Engineer specialised in communications and digital design.
+I am a graduate Electronic Engineer specialised in communications system design.
 This site is a collection of projects and posts about work that I have completed, aiming to share the knowledge with you.